rsdoiel/antenna/science_and_technology.md

 date: 2024-12-02, updated: 2024-12-02, from: The Register (UK I.T.
 News)

-<h4>80486 processor lead architect leaves company after largest quarterly loss in company&#39;s history</h4> <p><strong>Breaking</strong>  Intel has confirmed the sudden departure of chief executive Pat Gelsinger, in a move intended to restore investor confidence in the ailing Silicon Valley giant following a year of turmoil.…</p>
+<h4>80486 processor lead architect leaves x86 giant after largest quarterly loss in its history</h4> <p>Intel has confirmed the sudden departure of chief executive Pat Gelsinger, in a move intended to restore investor confidence in the ailing Silicon Valley giant following a year of turmoil.…</p>

 <br>